Nespresso Inissia Vs. Essenza Mini: Which Should You Choose?

 Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

-Last Updated on November 26, 2023
+Last Updated on September 2, 2024

-Nespresso Inissia review
+Inissia

 With just two options for drink volume and no built-in milk frother, the Inissia is a hassle-free brewer that won’t overwhelm users with options or require any fussy setup.
 This simple arrangement also comes at an affordable price point.
 The two drink sizes are ready to go out of the box, but you can program both to accommodate your personal taste.
 You may also stop the shot manually.